spinatelli/sebc/installation/install.md

 ## <center> CM Install Lab

-* Let's agree on one AWS region and Availability Zone for the course.
+* Use the same AWS region and Availability Zone as your neighbors
-  * If you share a VPC with others in the room, that's also fine.
+  * FCE staff may use CloudCat
-* For AWS, create five `m3.xlarge` nodes
+* Create five `m3.xlarge` nodes
   * Do not use spot instances
+  * **Learn how to increase your volume space**
+    * The AWS default is 8 GB.
-* For GCE, create five `n1-highmen-2` nodes
+* For GCE, use `n1-highmen-2` nodes
   * Do not use preemptible instances
-* Be sure to choose a [<strong>Cloudera-supported OS</strong>](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_ig_cm_requirements.html)
+* Make sure your AMI uses a Cloudera-supported OS
+  * Requirements are listed per release on the download page
+  * For example, platforms for [CM 5.9.0](http://www.cloudera.com/downloads/manager/5-9-0.html)
 * Use one instance for the Cloudera Manager server and 'edge' CDH services
-  * Edge services we will need include Hue and Oozie
+  * Edge services include Hue and Oozie

 ---
 <div style="page-break-after: always;"></div>

 ## <center> CM Install Labs - Path B Installation Overview

-* Add your node names & IP addresses to `installation/0_nodeIPs.md`
+* List your node names & IP addresses in `labs/0_nodeIPs.md`
-* Document your system checks in `installation/1_preinstall.md`
+* Document your system checks in `labs/1_preinstall.md`
 * Install a MySQL server and replica
+* Install Cloudera Manager
-* Install the latest available release of CM & CDH
+  * CM provides an installation wizard for CDH
 * <a href="#parcels_repo_lab">Bonus: create a Parcels repository</a>

 ---